+Electronic filing and payment.
 Now, more than ever before, businesses can enjoy the benefits of filing and paying their federal taxes electronically.
-Whether you rely on a tax professional or handle your own taxes, IRS offers you convenient programs to make it easier.
+Whether you rely on a tax professional or handle your own taxes, IRS offers you convenient programs to make filing and paying easier.
 Spend less time and worry on taxes and more time running your business.
 Use e-file and Electronic Federal Tax Payment System (EFTPS) to your benefit.